-- Brightspace for course resources and announcements (including lecture handouts, assignment information, exam information); - Gradescope (course link within Brightspace) for submission of assignments; you must produce assignment solutions as a .pdf file; see instructions in Brightspace for how to upload work to Gradescope and how to produce a good quality scan of handwritten work (e.g. using your phone).
-Do not submit picture files, although Gradescope will allow you to do this, because Gradescope's functionalities for grading picture files are more limited. - Zoom (connection details in Brightspace) for participation in office hours;
+- Brightspace for course resources and announcements (including lecture handouts, details of the assignments and exam information); - Gradescope (course link can be found within Brightspace) for submission of assignments.
+You must submit your assignment solutions as a .pdf file.
+If you handwrite your solutions on paper, then you should scan them, e.g. using the Gradescope Mobile App (which you can also use to submit your work).
+You must "assign pages" to all your solutions so that they can be located correctly.
+Please do not submit picture files, although the Gradescope website will allow you to do this, because Gradescope's functionalities for grading picture files are more limited.